-When sodium chloride levels get too low, the condition is detected by the macula densa.
+When sodium chloride levels get too low, the condition is detected by these cells.
 Low levels of sodium chloride, or salt, indicate that blood pressure has decreased and the kidneys need to absorb more ions and fluid to bring blood pressure back to normal.
 The process by which the macula densa cells communicate with other glomerular cells is not fully understood, but the signals sent have two distinct consequences.

 The macula densa is one of three structures that make up the juxtaglomerular apparatus, a small part of the kidney anatomy that controls the nephron.
 The two other types of cells in the juxtaglomerular apparatus are juxtaglomerular cells and extraglomerular mesangial cells.
 Together, these three cell groups work to control glomerular filtration rate and blood flow.

 In the maintenance of overall homeostasis within the body, the macula densa plays a key role.
 Although this collection of cells is anatomically very small, it has a significant function in one of the most complex organs in the body.
 A delicate balance exhists between filtration and absorption of ions and fluid to ensure that daily body functions can occur efficiently.
 The volume of fluid outside the cells is processed at least 15 times per day in the body, and thus the significance of this structure cannot be underestimated.